huitema/dnsoquic/draft-huitema-dprive-dnsoquic.md

 maximum performance.
 This means a different traffic profile than HTTP over QUIC.
 This difference can be noted by firewalls and middleboxes.
-There may be environments in which HTTP/QUIC will be allowed, but DNS/QUIC will be disallowed and blocked by these middle boxes.
+There may be environments in which HTTP/QUIC will be allowed, but DoQ will be disallowed and blocked by these middle boxes.

 It is recognized that this might be a problem, but there is currently no